adadiorio/Project-LCP-mod-B/README.md

 ## Usage

 To run the analysis, execute:
--  Decoderwise_statistical_analysis:
+-  create_combined_directories_with_subdirs: to generate the all the subdirectories;
+-  PreRun: to generate the necessary data;
+-  Decoderwise_statistical_analysis: To analyze in details the behaviour of every single piece of the model;
--  IDwise_statistical_analysis:
+-  IDwise_statistical_analysis: To analyze globalli the behaviour of the model.
--  DimensionalityEvolution:

 ## Contributors